July 2, 2023

-In 2018, Bandai released Eevee x Tamagotchi to the shock of all 90s kids.
+On November 21st, 2018, Bandai released Eevee x Tamagotchi – shaking all 90s kids to their very core.
 While not the first Pokémon virtual pet, it was the first time these two iconic 90s brands officially collaborated.
-We look back at this legendary milestone in 90s toy history.
+Join us as we look back at this legendary milestone in 90s toy history!

-If one thing’s certain, there’s a huge crossover between Pokémon and Tamagotchi fans.
-After all, both brands originated in Japan and feature fantastical virtual pets that 90s kids trained, cared for, and formed genuine attachments with.
+If one thing’s certain, it’s that there’s a huge crossover between Pokémon and Tamagotchi fans.
+After all, both brands originated in Japan and feature fantastical virtual pets that 90s kids trained, cared for, and formed genuine attachments with – all without the hassles brought on by a real pet.
+These were a real win-win for kids and parents back then.

-For anyone who grew up with them, you’ve probably wondered why there was never a Pokémon x Tamagotchi collaboration.
-Well, our dreams were finally realized in 2019 with the release of the Eevee x Tamagotchi!
+Anyone who grew up with them has probably wondered why there was never a Pokémon x Tamagotchi collaboration at the height of the properties’ popularity.

 Why did it take so long to make a Pokémon Tamagotchi?
 One word: competition.